c64scene-ar/chipdisk-nac-vol.1/chipdisk_internals.en.rst

    *Internal memory of each bank*

 But that is not all.
 Banks 0 and 2 (``$0000- $3fff`` and ``$8000- $bfff``) have
-mapped between ``$1000- $1fff`` and ``$9000- $9fff`` respectively to the charset
+the default charset mapped between ``$1000- $1fff`` and ``$9000- $9fff`` respectively.
-default (uppercase and lowercase).
-That means we can not use those addresses for the VIC to view data ... except to see the default charset.
+That means we can not use those addresses to place data for the VIC, since the VIC will only see the default charset.

 .. figure:: https://lh3.googleusercontent.com/hgGTs3AF3tFO6FuL3F1aWGujcLNspxEFnY6JARm53sRvWik8hTKNJAPDgMFbzeoJCu_LPDy7Tyaz7tjrMUO9tHwwiHQXw74_W87_uIbPpQR_cZCVCE8oRHikpQ2WrGpDp_DC46A
    :alt: banks of the VIC

    *The four banks available*

-The VIC *sees* the charset by default in those locations because the charset has to be somewhere.
-But if it is in RAM it will occupy RAM, and then the free 38k for BASIC would now have 4k less.
-I suppose so that does not happen the engineers of C= decided to map the VIC the charset in those locations.
+The VIC *sees* the default charset in those locations because the charset has to be somewhere.
+But if it were placed in RAM it will occupy RAM.
+That means 4k RAM less available for BASIC.

 Summary: